argoproj/argo-cd/docs/user-guide/private-repositories.md

 !!!note
     When your SSH repository is served from a non-standard port, you have to use `ssh://`-style URLs to specify your repository.
 The scp-style `git@yourgit.com:yourrepo` URLs do **not** support port specification, and will treat any port number as part of the repository's path.
+    Here is a working example with `gituser` user to access `gitserver.example.com` Git server on TCP/2222 port if Git repository is located in `/home/mygitrepo/` folder on the server side:
+    ```
+    ssh://gituser@gitserver.example.com:2222/home/mygitrepo/
+    ```
+    Be sure about your repo has a `master` branch with initial commit in it otherwise connetion status will be *Failed*.

 ### GitHub App Credential